How cryptocurrency staking works, benefits, risks and prospects with Proof of Stake

-Blocking and validating digital assets
+Blocking and validation of digital assets

 Forms of participation and selection of validators